Last updated on June 7th, 2026

 Heading to Sedona?
 In this 2 days in Sedona itinerary and guide we’re sharing where to stay, what to eat, and the best things to do in Sedona!
 Ready to plan your Sedona adventure?
 Keep on reading!

-We spent a day in Sedona during our recent Arizona trip and wish we couldโve stayed so much longer.
+We spent a day in Sedona during our recent Arizona trip and wish we could’ve stayed so much longer.
 Despite not being there for too long, we were able to cram a lot into 24 hours.
 We went on 3 hikes, ate some delicious food, explored the town, and soaked up as many amazing views as possible.
 It was an absolute blast!

 We are so excited to share our favorite spots with you in this Sedona itinerary.
 Whether you have 2 days in Sedona or more, we hope this list of things to do in Sedona helps get you started on planning your own adventure!

-Before embarking on your adventure, please review theย Leave No Trace principlesย to ensure you leave every place better than you found it, so that others can enjoy these beautiful places for many years to come!
+Before embarking on your adventure, please review the Leave No Trace principles to ensure you leave every place better than you found it, so that others can enjoy these beautiful places for many years to come!

-These seven principles include planning ahead and preparing, hiking and camping on durable surfaces, disposing of waste properly (pack out what you pack in!), understanding campfire rules and always fully extinguishing your fires, respecting wildlife, and being considerate of other visitors.ย
+These seven principles include planning ahead and preparing, hiking and camping on durable surfaces, disposing of waste properly (pack out what you pack in!), understanding campfire rules and always fully extinguishing your fires, respecting wildlife, and being considerate of other visitors.

-Sedona Itinerary
+2 Days in Sedona Itinerary

 There are so many things to do in Sedona it’s impossible to fit them all into this one guide.
 But we hope that this Sedona itinerary can help you figure out how to spend your 2 days in Sedona!
-If you are looking for more ideas of things to do, check out our “if you have extra time” section below!
+If you are looking for more ideas of things to do, then check out our “if you have extra time” section below!

 Day 1

-ย - Head a little north of town for breakfast and coffee at Indian Gardens Cafe & Market.
+Head a little north of town for breakfast and coffee at Indian Gardens Cafe & Market.
 We LOVED this place and it was one of our favorite meals of the whole trip!
 They have a great outdoor seating area with blankets and a super delicious, fresh menu.
 We recommend grabbing a picnic lunch from here to take with you on your hikes!

-There is a reason itโs so popular though–the trail is awesome, easy, and it has so many sights to see along the way!
-Shortly after you start the hike youโll come across Devilโs Kitchen, which is a sinkhole and then shortly after that, the Seven Sacred Pools, which depending on the year, may just be puddles, but the view from them is awesome.
+There is a reason it’s so popular though–the trail is awesome, easy, and it has so many sights to see along the way!
+Shortly after you start the hike you’ll come across Devil’s Kitchen, which is a sinkhole and then shortly after that, the Seven Sacred Pools, which depending on the year, may just be puddles, but the view from them is awesome.

 As you continue along the trail, there is a pathway to the right, about 0.9 miles from the pools, that takes you to a secret cave (this blog by Backcountrycow is SO helpful to find it!).
 After getting back on the trail from the cave, keep going on the trail to a panorama lookout before heading back to the car.

-- For dinner, head to Elote Cafe for an incredible meal with a view!
+For dinner, head to Elote Cafe for an incredible meal with a view!
 Make sure to get here early, the wait can be extremely long (a lot of people get there at 4 to make the first seating).
-We recommend timing your visit so you can watch the sunset as well. ๐
+We recommend timing your visit so you can watch the sunset as well.

-Want to get 30% off an AllTrails+ membership?
-Click this link or use our code aplusk30 (you must redeem this code on the website, not the app)!
+Want to get 30% off an AllTrails Plus membership?
+Use our code aplusk30 (you must redeem this code on the website, not the app)!

-We use AllTrails+ on every single hike and it is the most helpful hiking tool out there!
+We use AllTrails Plus on every single hike and it is the most helpful hiking tool out there!
 Some of the features we love are offline maps (so we can navigate even without cell service), wrong-turn alerts, and its 3D maps feature, so we can get a feel for trails before we hike.

 Day 2